Updated: 6 July 2018

 With what languages can I talk/write to you?

-– English and Swedish preferably, but I can also understand Norwegian and Danish to some extent.
-I wish I knew German a lot better than I do.
+– English and Swedish preferably.
+Being Swedish, I have a reasonable understanding of written Norwegian and Danish.
+I’m currently learning Dutch, and I wish I knew German a lot better than I do, but I’m working on that as well.

 Is wandmaking your primary job?